Machine gun: 19th century

 In 1847, a short description of a prototype electrically ignited mechanical machine gun was published in Scientific American by J.R.
 Nichols.
 The model described is small in scale and works by rotating a series of barrels vertically so that it is feeding at the top from a "tube" or hopper and could be discharged immediately at any elevation after having received a charge, according to the author.

 In 1848, the Italian Cesare Rosaglio announced his invention of a machine gun capable of being operated by a single man and firing 300 rifle shots a minute or 12,000 in an hour after taking into account the time needed to reload the "tanks" of ammunition.

 In June 1851, a model of a 'war engine' allegedly capable of firing 10,000 ball cartridges in 10 minutes was demonstrated by a British inventor called Francis McGetrick.

 In 1852, a rotary cannon using a unique form of wheellock ignition was demonstrated by Delany, an Irish immigrant to America.

 In 1854, a British patent for a mechanically operated machine gun was filed by Henry Clarke.
-This weapon used multiple barrels arranged side by side, fed by a revolving cylinder that was in turn fed by hoppers, similar to the system used by Nichols.
+This weapon used multiple barrels arranged side by side, fed by a revolving cylinder similar to that used in a turret revolver that was in turn fed by hoppers, similar to the system used by Nichols.
 The gun could be fired by percussion or electricity, according to the author.
-Unlike other mechanically operated machine guns of the era, this weapon did not use any form of self-contained cartridge, with firing being carried out by separate percussion caps.
+In the percussion version of the gun, firing was carried out by separate percussion caps and the breeches could contain either loose powder and balls or paper cartridges.
+A model of this weapon, said to be capable of firing 1800 shots in a minute with great precision at 2000 yards and drawn by two horses, was constructed and tested though apparently not adopted for the military.
 In the same year, water cooling was proposed for machine guns by Henry Bessemer, along with a water cleaning system, though he later abandoned this design.
 In his patent, Bessemer describes a hydropneumatic delayed-blowback-operated, fully automatic cannon.
 Part of the patent also refers to a steam-operated piston to be used with firearms but the bulk of the patent is spent detailing the former system.

 In America, a patent for a machine gun-type weapon was filed by John Andrus Reynolds in 1855.
 Another early American patent for a manually operated machine gun with a blowback-operated cocking mechanism was filed by C. E. Barnes in 1856.

 In France and Britain, a mechanically operated machine gun was patented in 1856 by Frenchman Francois Julien.
 This weapon was a cannon that fed from a type of open-ended tubular magazine, only using rollers and an endless chain in place of springs.